orbcode/orbuculum/README.md

      routine above with the ITM Channel set to 0x7f then the TPIU will be bypassed.  ***If you do not have this set correctly and you're using the TPIU you will not see any data at all***.

   `-l [port]`: Set listening port for the incoming connections from clients.

   `-m`: Monitor interval (in mS) for reporting on state of the link.
 If baudrate is specified (using `-a`) and is greater than 100bps then the percentage link occupancy is also reported.

   `-n`: Enforce sync requirement for ITM (i.e. ITM needs to issue syncs)

-  `-o [width]`: Use the custom (ice40 FPGA) based interface (if compiled with support) at specified port width.
-Current fpga supports 1, 2 and 4 bit parallel operation.

-  `-p [serialPort]`: to use.
-If not specified then the program defaults to Blackmagic probe.

   `-P`: Create permanent files rather than fifos - useful when you want to use the processed data later.

-  `-s [address]:[port]`: Set address for Source connection, (default none:2332).
-This used to be 'Segger' connection, but it's more general than that - it can be used for any TCP port that issues 'clean' SWO data.
+  `-s [address]:[port]`: Set address for Source connection, (default localhost:3443).

   `-t`: Use TPIU decoder.
 This will not sync if TPIU is not configured, so you won't see
      packets in that case.